ZenitK/zenitk.github.io/cv.md

 the driving behavior (speed, accidents. compliance with traffic law) and exports it in various formats for further analysis, primarily for medical purposes.
 The game was developed with **Microsoft XNA** in **C#**.

-### Czech Language School, Institute for Language and Preparatory Studies
+### Czech Language School, Institute for Language and Preparatory Studies in Poděbrady, Czechia
 **September 2008 - June 2009**

-### Business High School, Sarajevo
+### Business High School in Sarajevo, Bosnia & Herzegovina
 **September 2008 - June 2009**

 ## Personal Information